Top 9 Frequently Asked Questions on New York City’s Paid Sick Time Law

 The New York City Earned Safe and Sick Time Act went into effect on April 1, 2014.
-Through our free legal clinic and hotline for workers in New York City, A Better Balance has received and answered many questions regarding the NYC Earned Safe and Sick Time Act.
+Through our free legal helpline, A Better Balance has received and answered many questions regarding the NYC Earned Safe and Sick Time Act.
 Read on for answers to some frequently asked questions, and be sure to check out our main webpage on the New York City Earned Safe and Sick Time Act for more information!

 1) What does the Earned Safe and Sick Time Act do?

-The New York City Earned Safe and Sick Time Act gives workers up to 40 hours of sick time in a year to recover from physical/mental illness or injury, seek medical treatment, or care for a sick family member.
+The New York City Earned Safe and Sick Time Act gives workers sick time to recover from physical/mental illness or injury, seek medical treatment, or care for a sick family member.

 2) Am I covered?

 The law covers most people working in New York City.
-If you work within the boundaries of New York City (in Manhattan, Brooklyn, Queens, Bronx or Staten Island) for more than 80 hours in a year, you are probably covered, whether you are a full-time, part-time, or temporary worker.
+If you work within the boundaries of New York City (in Manhattan, Brooklyn, Queens, Bronx or Staten Island), you are probably covered, whether you are a full-time, part-time, or temporary worker.

 However, the law does not cover: